 Annex 9

-Requirements for LED modules
+Requirements for light source modules and non-replaceable light sources

+Part I: Light source modules

 1. General requirements

 1.1.
-Each LED module sample submitted shall conform to the relevant requirements of this Regulation when tested with the supplied electronic light source control-gear(s), if any.
+Each light source module sample submitted shall conform to the relevant requirements of this Regulation when tested with the supplied electronic light source control-gear(s), if any.

-1.2.
-LED module(s) shall be so designed as to be and to remain in good working order when in normal use.
+1.2. light source module(s) shall be so designed as to be and to remain in good working order when in normal use.
 They shall moreover exhibit no fault in design or manufacture.
-A LED module shall be considered to have failed if any one of its LEDs has failed.
+A light source module shall be considered to have failed if any one of its light sources has failed.

-2. Manufacture of LED modules
+2. Manufacture of light source modules

 2.1.
-The LED(s) on the LED module shall be equipped with suitable fixation elements.
+The light source(s) on the light source module shall be equipped with suitable fixation elements.

 2.2.
-The fixation elements shall be strong and firmly secured to the LED(s) and the LED module.
+The fixation elements shall be strong and firmly secured to the light source(s) and the light source module.

 3. Test conditions